 Great loose mineral foundation.
 I find it very easy to build up to a good coverage where necessary while still having natural looking skin.
 Good colour range and the shades are very forgiving.
 Thank goodness they've removed the Bismuth stuff.

-Love this powder so much, I started to collect her other products, from eyeliner, magic mitt, highlighter pencil...etc
+Looove this powder so much, I started buying some of Jane's products, from eyeliner, magic mitt, highlighter pencil...etc

-I have a very acne prone skin, suffer since I was a teenager and still suffer from now, even after Roaccutane my acne back with a vengeance.
+I have an acne prone skin, suffered since I was a teenager until now, even after Roaccutane my acne went back with a vengeance.

-Now after reducing deep fried and greasy food, my skin calmed down, and then I bought this product after reading reviews.
-It dries up my spots and I can build up how thick I want my powder on.
-I also just bought Disappear so I was thinking of applying my powder lightly.
+Since I start to eat healthily, my skin calmed down, and I bought this product after reading the reviews.
+It dries up my spots and I can build up the coverage if I need to.
+I also bought Disappear from Jane's and it really does help with matifying the skin.

-Overall is a brilliant powder, second thing helped my confidence after Roaccutane.
+Overall it is a brilliant powder, and it also helped my confidence since my acne cleared up.